ayepezcalderon/fem_glue/CONTRIBUTING.rst

 Welcome to ``fem_glue``!

-Feel free to make any sort of contribution or suggestion.
+Feel free to make any sort of contribution or suggestion!

+Please write unit tests for any functionality you add.
+Make sure to install the 'test' and 'dev' dependencies defined in the pyproject.toml.
+Follow standards defined in the pyproject.toml.
+For example, follow formatting, linting and other defined standards.

-The package is in progress and an early stage, so standards such as testing and pre-commits are not yet established.
-These will eventually be formalized, but for now feel free to do things your way, and we will align during the PR review :)
+The package is in progress and in an early stage, so standards are not yet very rigid.
+Do your thing, and we will align during the PR review :)